David Revoy: Pepper&Carrot

 In May 2014, after more than 10 years of freelance work, Revoy published the first episode of the webcomic Pepper&Carrot.
 Pepper is a young orphan witch disciple at Chaosah, the smallest of the six schools of magic on the magical planet Hereva.
 She is aided by her cat Carrot, and lives with her mentors Thyme, Cayenne, and Cumin in a house in the forest of Squirrel's End.
 Her peers are Saffron, Shichimi, Coriander, and Camomile.
 Revoy aims for each episode to contain a small story arc where a character evolves and learns.
 The story bible is available on the website.

 The webcomic is free (CC-BY) and is financed using crowdfunding.
-Revoy suggests the business model allows the comic to stay independent and doesn't have to resort to advertising.
+Revoy suggests the business model allows the comic to stay independent and does not have to resort to advertising.
 Revoy publishes all panels for the comic and often publishes links from his blog to derivations of the comic and characters, such as short animated films, cosplay, a card game and several video games.
 Revoy has expressed excitement that his work is re-used, saying "I'll never regret making Pepper&Carrot so open." and that he is happy to see other people make money from it.
 On the webcomic's webpage he extensively explains his philosophy, the reasons for wanting to cut out intermediaries between artist and audience, and why he does not put any content behind a paywall.
 He attributes some of the success of the webcomic to the release of its source, and highlighted the translations into some 50 languages.
-Reviews of the text in the speech balloons, and the translations, are performed in GitLab using Markdown.
+Reviews of the text in the comic and the translations are performed in GitLab using Markdown.

 When the publisher Glénat reached out to Revoy about publishing Pepper&Carrot, he declined their offer of a traditional contract with royalty payments in favor of keeping the Creative Commons attribution license, something that caused confusion in the legal and financial departments of the publisher.
 Glénat then offered to be the top patron of the webcomic, and Revoy retained the copyright and creative control over it.
 He considers Glénat's published books as just one of many other derivative works of the webcomic.

 About working on the webcomic, Revoy said in 2015 that it was a dream come true and that "Every artist I know would love to make their own comics.
 Would love to get paid for making it, and to keep the control of it".